juergs/ESPEasy-mega_BME680_TVOC_20210223/README.md

 ### Due to large no. of files, content here includes only changed files in their respective ESPEasy-directories.

+### This is V2-version with "optimized" tvoc-calculation.
+In comparison  to V1-calculation version, seems to be that the responsivity to changes
+seems to be much more intensive to V1 also the cutdown when values enter baseline is also happening.

 ## Documentation & more info:

 Actually, this TVOC calculation is as Version 2 under development.
 Seems to be mirrored in comparison to BSEC-algrithm.